Frugal stuff is really quite interlaced into my daily life, and so I thought you might find it vaguely interesting if I wrote down today’s activities.

 After dinner, I brought in my laundry, put my clean sheets on my bed, threw the rest of the laundry in the dryer for a few minutes to dewrinkle, folded it, and put it away.

-We had family worship with the kids, I read bedtime stories to Zoe and Sonia, and now everyone but Joshua is in bed (Joshua reads in his room from 8:30-9:00).
+We had family worship with the kids, I read bedtime stories to Zoe and Sonia, and now everyone is in bed.

 So, that was my day…I didn’t do anything amazing that earned lots of money or anything astounding that saved us hundreds of dollars.